elk-audio/elk-docs/documents/sushi_public_api_model.rst

 -  Using CV / Gate connections.
 -  Using Notifications over gRPC.

-Tracks have the following parameters that can be controller in realtime:
+Tracks have the following parameters that can be controlled in realtime:

 - "gain" : The volume of the main bus, in dB.
 Default: 0.83 (0dB).
 (Normalized from [-120, 24], Default: 0.0).
 - "pan" : The left - right panning of the main bus.
 Default: 0.5.
 (Normalized from [-1, 1], Default: 0.0).